Kaiwan Wattanakrai: Death

-On June 2, 2022, the nephew of Kaiwan noticed that his uncle was displaying symptoms of jaundice.
-Concerned for his well-being, they promptly took him to Ramathibodi Hospital in Bangkok for medical attention.
+On June 2, 2022, Kaiwan's nephew noticed that his uncle was displaying symptoms of jaundice.
+Concerned for his well-being, he promptly took him to Ramathibodi Hospital in Bangkok for medical attention.
 The doctors advised that Kaiwan needed to rest and take a break due to his condition.
 However, despite the doctor's recommendation and the concern expressed by relatives, Kaiwan remained preoccupied with his work commitments.
 He had a continuous stream of tasks, including performances, dubbing cartoons, and other professional obligations.
-Unfortunately, despite his relatives' pleas for him to take some time off, Kaiwan refused to heed their advice and continued to work tirelessly without allowing himself proper rest.
+However, despite his relatives' pleas for him to take time off, Kaiwan refused to heed their advice and continued to work tirelessly without allowing himself proper rest.

 As a result of his relentless dedication, Kaiwan's health deteriorated, leading to episodes of seizures and trance-like symptoms on June 24, 2022.
 Recognizing the seriousness of the situation, his relatives came together to assist him and promptly brought him to Sam Chuk Hospital for treatment.
-Tragically, despite the efforts made by the medical staff, Kaiwan's condition worsened, ultimately resulting in his passing.
-The doctor identified the cause of the liver failure identified.
+Despite the medical staff's efforts, Kaiwan's condition worsened, ultimately resulting in his death.
+The doctor identified the cause of death as liver failure.